spraakbanken/mink-backend/documentation/developers-guide.md

 There are no automatic tests in place yet.
 For manual testing [Postman](https://www.postman.com/) is recommended.
-A Postman collection is included in the `documentation` folder which can be imported in the application and after setting some enviroment variables all the routes can be run from the interface.
+A Postman collection is included in the `documentation` folder which can be imported in the application and after setting some environment variables all the routes can be run from the interface.
 The necessary environment variables are listed in the table below.